Option of talks with JUI-F remains open: PM

 Imran Khan said communications blackout and curfew in IOK was a growing humanitarian crisis.
 He also highlighted how the Indian occupation of the valley had killed 100,000 innocent Kashmiri people over the course of three decades.

-Meanwhile, a several kilometre-long human chain was formed from the D-Chowk to the Convention Centre in Islamabad to express solidarity with Kashmiris and shake the world conscience to take notice of unending Indian brutalities in IOK.
+Meanwhile, a several kilometres long human chain was formed from D-Chowk to the Convention Centre in Islamabad to express solidarity with Kashmiris and shake the world conscience to take notice of unending Indian brutalities in IOK.

 Chairman Senate Sadiq Sanjrani, State Minister for Climate Change Zartaj Gul, Prime Minister’s Adviser on Information Firdous Ashiq Awan and Minister for Kashmir Affairs and Gilgit-Baltistan Ali Amin Gandapur were also part of the chain.